adilce009/egoDriveSafe/README.md

 This repository contains the implementation of my Master's thesis project, which focuses on learning safe and efficient driving policies for autonomous vehicles using ** Deep Reinforcement Learning (DRL)**.

+**Thesis Title: Learning Safe and Effi cient Driving Policy with Proximal Policy Optimization (PPO) using Rule-Based Rewards and Real-World Offline Data** (yet to appear online)

 Please note that the repository is not updated completely yet.
 The remaining files will be uloaded soon and a compelete Readme file will be provided as soon as the repository is updated fully.